logarrhythmic/karaOK/README.md

 # liberacion
-Aegisub KFX library to liberate you from messy code written across dozens of template and code lines without proper linebreaks, and to provide utilities
+Aegisub KFX library to let you work with less messy code written across dozens of template and code lines without proper linebreaks, and to provide utilities

 # Usage
 Intended usage is loading into the karatemplater with a line like